 The Unified Flow Core provides state-of-the-art flow cytometry and cell sorting services to the entire University of Pittsburgh research community as well as researchers at neighboring institutions.
 A skilled staff provides help with instrument setup, data analysis, and consultation for experiment design.
 Training is available to enable investigators and their staff to run the analytical cytometers themselves.

-The TGT (Transgenic and Gene Targeting) and Innovative Technologies Development (ITD) Cores are a shared resource designed to produce genetically engineered mice for investigators of University of Pittsburgh.
+The Mouse Embryo Services (MES) and Innovative Technologies Development (ITD) Cores are a shared resource designed to produce genetically engineered mice for investigators of University of Pittsburgh.
 Our laboratory provides a broad, comprehensive range of services to investigators.

-For information about the ITD core services, or to initiate a CRISPR project contact: Dr. Sebastien Gingras, ITD Core Director, firstname.lastname@example.org.
+For information about the ITD core services, or to initiate a CRISPR project, visit our page, or contact Dr. Sebastien Gingras, ITD Core Director, at firstname.lastname@example.org.

 Epoch Microplate Spectrophotometer